MeteoSwiss/dvas/CONTRIBUTING.md

        git push origin your_branch_name

+7. Do not forget to lint your contributions.
+If you want to run the checks that will be executed automatically at the pull request stage, you can run the following commands from the dvas repository:

+       python ./.github/workflows/pylinter.py --restrict E C0303 C0304 C0112 C0114 C0115 C0116 C0411 W0611 W0612
+       python ./.github/workflows/pylinter.py --min_score 8

+    Note that this may pick-up linting problems outside of your contribution as well.

+8. If warranted, make sure the docs compile without errors/warnings:

+       cd docs
+       sh build_docs.sh

 7. Once ready with the modifications, push your branch to the dvas repository.
-If warranted (it most likely will be!), remember to update the `CHANGELOG` before doing so.
+If warranted (it most likely will be!), remember to update the `CHANGELOG` and add your name to the `AUTHORS` before doing so.

        git push origin your_branch_name

-   Next, go to `your_branhc-name` on the dvas Github repository, and draft a new pull request.
-By default, the pull request should go from
-   `your_branch_name` to the `develop` branch.
+9. Next, go to `your_branch_name` on the dvas Github repository, and draft a new pull request.
+By default, the pull request should go from `your_branch_name` to the `develop` branch.
 Do not forget to link the pull request to a specific issue if warranted.
 Once the pull request is issued, automated checks will be run (pytest, pylint, changelog, ...), which sould all succeed (if not, there might be something wrong with your changes).

    The code devs will then come and take a look at the pull request and assess its fitness for purpose.